johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service-office-mip.md

 When an admin chooses to enable Microsoft Purview Information Protection in the Edge management service, that action will simultaneously disable other browsers that do not respect Microsoft Word, Excel, and PowerPoint rights restrictions.
 An admin can choose to re-enable other browsers, simply by unchecking an option.
 However, the result is a security loophole, where users can avoid rights restrictions simply by opening the Microsoft Word, Excel and PowerPoint documents in another browser.

 ## Enable MPIP and manage access to other browsers

+You can enable MPIP in a policy and allow the use of other browsers if MPIP is enabled.

 ### How to enable the MPIP setting inside a policy